AdrianCSM/To-Do-List/README.md

 - Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).
 - ESlint (A mighty, modern linter that helps you avoid errors and enforce conventions in JavaScript codes)

+## Getting started

+To build the project run : npm run build

+To start the server, run : npm start

 ## Acknowledgement

 ---